-Honors Program: The Honors Program at Moravian College offers Seniors of proven academic ability (with a GPA of 3.3 or higher) the opportunity to pursue a year-long study of special interest under the personal guidance of a faculty member in the department who serves as the Honors Project Advisor.
+Honors Program: The Honors Program at Moravian University offers Seniors of proven academic ability (with a GPA of 3.3 or higher) the opportunity to pursue a year-long study of special interest under the personal guidance of a faculty member in the department who serves as the Honors Project Advisor.
 Honors study is invaluable preparation for graduate school and the professional world.
 Research projects pursued by students in the department can be found in the Research section of the department's website.
 Students interested in pursuing honors research should discuss their interests with faculty members in the department.
 Additional information about the college's honor's program can be found at the Honors Program website.

 Student Opportunities for Academic Research (SOAR): The college's SOAR (Student Opportunities for Academic Research) program provides opportunities for students to engage in research in collaboration with a faculty mentor.
 The program provides stipends, travel allowances, and research expenses to support students and their faculty mentors as they engage in scholarly or creative work.
 SOAR project carried out by students in the department can be found in the Research section of the department's website.
 Students interested in pursuing SOAR opportunities should discuss their interests with faculty members in the department.
 Additional information and guidelines about SOAR can be found on the SOAR program website.